ibm-garage-ref-storefront/storefront-tekton/README.md

 |Deploy and scan base images                 | 15:00 | 15:30 | [lab4](https://ibm.box.com/s/89awajtforadft51npykehar1l8focxs)|
 |Wrap-up and Q&A                             | 15:30 | 16:00 | -|

+## Prevail 2022: Security Workstream - self-paced agenda, day 2, October 20th 2022
+The agenda for the security workstream is self-paced, with a series of video presentations and hands-on labs to complete.
+Please use the links provided in the table below.
+The timings give you guidance on the duration of the session.
+If you need any assistance, please access the Slack Channel you have been provided a link to in the Prevail stream session.

+(Agenda will be published at the end of day 1)

 ## a) Common Setup IBM Prevail 2022
 You must run all of these setup tasks in order: